frankvegadelgado/fermat-equation/README.md

 ### Case 3: $2 \mid C$ (so $2 \nmid A$ and $2 \nmid B$)

-In contrast to Cases 1 and 2, the even base $C$ already stands alone on the right-hand side of ($*$), so a mere sign change cannot place an odd $p$-th power in isolation; a genuine rearrangement is required, and the subtraction-mode application of the Lifting The Exponent Lemma then becomes unavoidable.
+In contrast to Cases 1 and 2, the even base $C$ already stands alone on the right-hand side of ($\ast$), so a mere sign change cannot place an odd $p$-th power in isolation; a genuine rearrangement is required, and the subtraction-mode application of the Lifting The Exponent Lemma then becomes unavoidable.

 The two odd bases are $A$ and $B$.
-Rearranging ($*$),
+Rearranging ($\ast$),

 $$A^{p} = C^{p} - B^{p}. \qquad (3)$$